Understanding your business's financial health is crucial. One effective way to do this is through breakeven analysis.

 Calculate Contribution Margin

-Contribution margin is the selling price per unit minus the variable
+Contribution margin is the selling price per unit minus the variable cost per unit.
+This margin contributes to covering fixed costs and generating profit.

 Formula: Contribution Margin = Selling Price per Unit - Variable Cost per Unit